Larry King

-Larry King (born Lawrence Harvey Zeiger; November 19, 1933 – January 23, 2021) was an American TV and radio host, author, and former spokesman.
+Larry King (born Lawrence Harvey Zeiger; November 19, 1933 – January 23, 2021) was an American TV and radio host, author and spokesman.
 He was a WMBM radio interviewer in the Miami area in the 1950s and 1960s.
 Beginning in 1978, King gained national prominence as host of The Larry King Show, an all-night nationwide call-in radio program heard over the Mutual Broadcasting System.
 From 1985 to 2010, he hosted the nightly interview television program Larry King Live on CNN.
-King hosted Larry King Now from 2012 to 2020, which aired on Hulu, Ora TV, and RT America.
+King hosted Larry King Now from 2012 to 2020, which ran on Hulu, Ora TV, and RT America.
 He hosted Politicking with Larry King, a weekly political talk show, on the same three channels from 2013 to 2020.
 King conducted over 50,000 interviews on radio and television.

-King was born and raised in Brooklyn, New York City, to Jewish parents who immigrated to the United States from what is now Belarus in the 1930s.
+King was born and raised in Brooklyn, New York, to Jewish parents who immigrated to the United States from what is now Belarus in the 1920s.
 He studied at Lafayette High School, a public high school in Brooklyn.

 During his career, King also appeared in television series and films, usually playing himself.
 He remained active until his death in 2021.
-His awards and nominations include two Peabodys, an Emmy, and 10 Cable ACE Awards.
+His awards and nominations include two Peabodys, an Emmy, and ten Cable ACE Awards.
 King was also awarded a Lifetime Achievement Award at the 32nd Annual News and Documentary Emmys.

 Early life and education

-King was born Lawrence Harvey Zeiger on November 19, 1933, in Brooklyn, New York City.
+King was born Lawrence Harvey Zeiger on November 19, 1933, in Brooklyn, New York.
 His parents were Orthodox Jews who immigrated to the United States from Soviet Belarus in the 1920s.

-He was one of two sons of Jennie (née Gitlitz; דזשעני גיטליץ), a garment worker who was born in Minsk in the Russian Empire in present-day Belarus, and Aaron Edward Zeiger (אהרן עדוואַרד זייגער), a restaurant owner and defense-plant worker who was born in Pinsk (also in modern-day Belarus).
+He was one of two sons of Jennie (née Gitlitz), a garment worker who was born in Minsk in the Russian Empire in present-day Belarus, and Aaron Edward Zeiger, a restaurant owner and defense-plant worker who was born in Pinsk (also in modern-day Belarus).
 During his early childhood, the family lived in a rowhouse in a section of the borough alternatively characterized as part of Bedford–Stuyvesant, Brooklyn, Brownsville or Ocean Hill.

 King attended Lafayette High School, a public high school in Brooklyn.
 When he was nine years old, his father died of a heart attack.
 This resulted in his family receiving government assistance.
 Greatly affected by his father's death, King lost interest in his schoolwork.
 Throughout King's adolescence, his family lived in the Bensonhurst section of Brooklyn.

 After graduating from high school, King worked to help support his mother.
 From an early age, he desired to work in radio broadcasting.